Andrey-Fog/ANSYS-USERCREEP-SIMPLEFATIGUE/README.md

 |Generate debug info: |	 - |		    Yes (/DEBUG)  |

 *** - your version of ANSYS.
 All other settings by default.
-Its allows me connect to ANSYS for debugging.
+Its allows me connect to ANSYS.EXE process for debugging.